Yolyan 2025: Weak Determinism as Simultaneous Application #

 that excludes the bimachine rendering of weak determinism

-definitions coincide is the paper's own open question (§6.3, against
+definitions coincide is the paper's own open question (§6.1, on the μ-conserving

 on either perturbation the input value is unchanged, so ⊙ collapses to conjunction and